-- The relatively short qualification period (currently 10 years, increasing to 20 years).
+The relatively short qualification period (currently 10 years).

 The DDP’s underpinning principle is that a New Zealand resident should not receive two Tier 1 age pensions and we support that principle.
 It does not matter if a pensioner has ‘contributed’ to the other country’s pension; nor does it matter if that pension has ‘accrued’ by years of residence or years of work in that country.
 As long as that pension performs a similar function to NZS in the other country then we agree that the overseas pension should be topped up to the level of NZS.
 Another way of expressing that is to deduct the overseas pension from NZS.